All About Option Spreads

 Option spreads are frequently the mechanism by which risk and time and volatility and value get sorted out and negotiated.
 Spread can be both generic and highly specific, and just because a trade is classified as one type of spread, it doesn’t mean that it can’t also be classified as another.
 Often, there’s overlap between option spreads.

-Option spreads are essentially offsetting positions, where a long (purchased) position is matched to a short (sold/written) position.
-Depending upon a variety of different criteria—time, the price of the options involved, the strike price of the underlying security, and even an asymmetrical number of calls and puts—a variety of different risk/reward scenarios will be established.
-Here then is a brief summary on one page of the common option spreads.
+Option spreads are essentially offsetting positions, where a long (purchased) position is matched with a short (sold/written) position.
+Depending upon a variety of different criteria--time, the price of the options involved, the strike price of the underlying security, and even an asymmetrical number of calls and puts--a variety of different risk/reward scenarios will be established.

 Description: Any spread that costs money to set up.
 The long option portion costs more than the premium received for the short option portion.